10.1. Exercise 1 Solutions#

 print("2a: Specific volume:" + str(v_ideal(T,P,M))+" m^3/kg")

-# 2b: abs volume calc
+# 2b: absolute volume calc

 absv=3*v_ideal(T,P,M)